trajectory-invariants/invariants_mat/README.md

-Matlab code for calculating invariant descriptors of force and moment trajectories using optimal control.
+Matlab code for calculating invariant descriptors of trajectories using optimal control.

+A **Python version** is under development [at this location](https://gitlab.kuleuven.be/robotgenskill/public_code/invariants_py).

+## Features

 Two types of descriptors are supported:
 1. **Vector invariants** (i.e. Frenet-Serret invariants of curvature and torsion) which can be applied to position, orientation, translational velocity, rotational velocity, force and moment trajectories